garbles/yolk/README.md

 Notice how the `count` observable object is used in the component template as if it were a plain value.
 The `<span>` will always update itself to display the last observed value from `count`.

-All component state is captured in the composition of observable event streams and thus there is not need make imperative operations such as calling `setState` or mutating variables.
+All component state is captured in the composition of observable event streams and thus, there is no need make imperative operations such as calling `setState` or mutating variables.

 ### Installing